VitoBarra/MLprj24/Report/ReportML24.md

 1. Ask if early stoppping is a valid regularization teqnique for regularization. (for 1.)
 2.

+Ensemble Learning with boosting, if we have time

 [link for the dataset structure](https://archive.ics.uci.edu/dataset/70/monk+s+problems)